-These easy sauteed shishito peppers are going to be your new favorite summer snack.
-The peppers are sautéed in toasted sesame oil for a nutty, sometimes spicy snack or appetizer.
+These easy blistered shishito peppers will be your new favorite summer snack.
+The peppers are sautéed in toasted sesame oil for a nutty, sometimes spicy appetizer.

 Haven’t tried shishitos yet?
 I’d had them once before in a restaurant but never at home.
 This year, I planted a shishito plant in my garden.
 The plant is doing OK – giving me a few peppers a week.
 However, last weekend I found some beautiful ones at the farmers market and couldn’t resist taking them home to make these sauteed shishito peppers.
 I love trying new varieties of produce especially in the summer when there are so many options.